vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 tions of 352 Srāddha, see amasraddha, aparāhna,

-Aryasamaja, brahmanas, corn, ecli pse, food, hemaśraddha, jīvat sraddha, kutapa, Māghyāvarsa, panktipāvana, pārvanasraddha, pinda-pitryajña, pindas, pitrs, putra, salt, soul, sraddha; after noon preferred for ś, except for Vrddhi-sraddha and Amašrāddha 370; agnaukarana, discussion about 461-462; ahitagni should not per form s. on any day except darşa) acc. to Manu371n; among the brahmanas invited at s, two are meant for gods (and are called daiva or vaisvadeva brāhmanas) and threefom pitns 403,
+Aryasamaja, brahmanas, corn, ecli pse, food, hemaśraddha, jīvat sraddha, kutapa, Māghyāvarsa, panktipāvana, pārvanasraddha, pinda-pitryajña, pindas, pitrs, putra, salt, soul, sraddha; after noon preferred for ś, except for Vrddhi-sraddha and Amašrāddha 370; agnaukarana, discussion about 461-462; ahitagni should not per form s. on any day except darṣa) acc. to Manu371n; among the brahmanas invited at s, two are meant for gods (and are called daiva or vaisvadeva brāhmanas) and threefom pitns 403,

 Bhandarkar Oriental